RodGuarneros/machine-learning-challenge/README.md

 This project aims to create machine learning models capable of classifying candidate exoplanets from the raw dataset built based on the NASA Kepler space telescope observations.

-The machine learning model is looking to classify candidates exoplanets from the raw dataset.
+The machine learning model is looking for classifying candidates exoplanets from the raw dataset.
 In other words, it aims to predict a category based on the following labels or strings: Confirm, false positive or candidate.

 ## Dataset